 There are primarily two brands used today: POISK and UK.
 We have used both (the UK are cheaper yet heavier) and prefer POISK.
 The sherpas always want POISK.

-an individual license, stating the date of manufacture, content, weight,
+of manufacture, content, weight, and other.

 Get more information and place your order at

 The oxygen should be used within two years from the date of last testing.

 There are not only pirate copies of Levis and Rolex around.
 Believe it or not - there are also fake POISK bottles out there.
 They are old POISK bottles, transported by truck to India and refilled at a fraction of the real cost, sold

 to climbers as the real stuff.
 The people at POISK have nothing to do with this.

 We know for a fact that some commercial expeditions have advertised POISK to their clients, only to deliver the Indian fake version.

 If you are not buying straight from POISK (or another brand), check with POISK (or other manufacturer) if the person you are buying from really have placed an order with them.

 This foul trade is nothing less than making a dollar out of a gamble with people's lives.
 It is extremely dangerous and we hope that it will soon come to an end.

 And notify us on any foul business.
 Protect other climbers, please.